E4crypt3d/GPU-dataset/README.md

 # GPU Dataset

-This dataset provides information about various GPUs (Graphics Processing Units) with the following columns:
+This dataset provides information about various GPUs (Graphics Processing Units) and is collected from [TechPowerUp](https://www.techpowerup.com/).
+The dataset includes the following columns:

 - **Product Name**: The name of the GPU product.
 - **GPU Chip**: The chip or architecture used in the GPU.